FutureActivities/Magento2-ContentManagerApi/README.md

 ### Get specific content by ID

     GET rest/V1/acm/content/:id

-You can also optionally pass in an attributes array containing the list of field handles, e.g.:

-    rest/V1/acm/content/1?attributes[]=url_key&attributes[]=my_unique_field

 ### Get content type

     GET rest/V1/acm/content-type/:identifier

-You can also optionally pass in an attributes array containing the list of field handles.

 This will return the following object:

     {